pserwylo/stories/wave/wave.md

 There was less sand in the ocean, and the wave was not as strong as it used to be.

 Yesterday, something unfortunate happened.
-The wave was pulled back from the beach at the end of the day, and sighed.
+When the wave was pulled back from the beach at the end of the day, it sighed.
+It was tired.
-It was a good days work, but not the same as the wave could manage several hundred years ago when it was stroner and there was more sand in the ocean.
+It was a good days work, but not the same as the wave could manage several hundred years ago when it was stronger and there was more sand in the ocean.
 When night fell, the wind got to work.
-It blew and blew, and the sand slowly moved away from the top of the trap door, until a tiny corner emerged.
+It blew and blew, and the sand slowly moved away from the top of the trapdoor, until a tiny corner emerged.

-Wave comes back.
+When the wave came back in the morning, there was a strange light shining through the door of the trapdoor, and a quiet "thump, thump" could be heard on the other side.
+The wave immediately got to work, gathering sand from the depths of the ocean and dumping it on top of the corner of the trapdoor.
+The wave didn't know what was on the other side, but today was not the day it was going to find out.

-COvers trapdoor.
+Covers trapdoor.

 Then same thing happens again.